jvale/homebrew-python2/README.md

 # Python2 Homebrew Formula

 ## "...but why?
-It was EOL'd and you shouldn't use it"
+It was EOL'd and you shouldn't use it!"
-...nor do I want to, but while I'm still stuck with it, I prefer to have a clean way to install it.
+Nor do I want to, but while I'm still stuck with it, I prefer to have a clean way to install it.

 This is based on the last version of the formula that was available [upstream](https://raw.githubusercontent.com/Homebrew/homebrew-core/86a44a0a552c673a05f11018459c9f5faae3becc/Formula/python%402.rb).